Home/Meats/King Crab Legs

 How to Prepare & Consume

-Best enjoyed steamed or boiled, served with melted butter or lemon for enhanced flavor.
+Best enjoyed boiled or steamed, served with melted butter or lemon for enhanced flavor.
+Avoid overcooking to maintain tenderness.

 Smart Selection & Storage